Agriculture industry guide 60 min - Instant certificate

 Abrasive Wheels Training for Irish farmers.

 Agriculture is one of the most hazardous industries in Ireland.
-Farm workers regularly handle elevated working positions - feed bags, livestock, equipment, and produce - often in challenging outdoor conditions that increase injury risk.
+Farm operators regularly mount, dress and operate bonded abrasive wheels - sharpening blades, dressing plough shares, repairing gates and frames - often in challenging outdoor conditions and as lone workers, which increases injury risk.

-Our Abrasive Wheels Course addresses the specific demands of farm work. from abrasive wheel use 25kg feed bags to handling fencing materials, we cover techniques that protect farmers during daily tasks that are integral to Irish agriculture.
+Our Abrasive Wheels Course addresses the specific demands of farm work.
+From sharpening blades and dressing plough shares to cutting and repairing gates and fencing, we cover techniques that protect farmers during daily tasks that are integral to Irish agriculture.

 Whether you run a dairy herd, a suckler operation, a tillage farm, or a mixed enterprise, the principles of safe abrasive wheel use apply to every task on the farm.